Cookies Policy

 MR This domain is owned by Microsoft – it is the site for the search engine Bing.
 6 Days

-SRM_B This domain is owned by Microsoft – it is the site for the search engine Bing.
-389 Days
+SRM_B This domain is owned by Microsoft and it is the site for the search engine Bing.
+1 Year

-CONSENT YouTube is a Google owned platform for hosting and sharing videos.
-YouTube collects user data through videos embedded in websites, which is aggregated with profile data from other Google services, in order to display targeted advertising to web visitors across a broad range of their own and other websites.
-6073 Days
+VISITOR_PRIVACY_METADATA YouTube is a Google owned Platform for hosting and sharing videos.
+YouTube collects User Data through videos embedded in Websites, which is aggregated with Profile Data from other Google Services, in order to display Targeted Advertising to Web Visitors across a broad range of their own and other Websites.
+5 Months

 4.5 Social Media Cookies (LinkedIn.com)